MothTrain/CambridgeSignallingMap/src/main/resources/Mapping_Syntax.md

 In the interlockings titled "SSI" (solid state interlocking) or "Std Indication", signal types behave as such: <br>
 DGKs and RGKs are not present.
 OFFK refers to all signals, including signals which have both a main and shunt aspect, which will from hereon be referred to as compound signals.
-In cases where a compound signal is referred to by one OFFK indication, a main route from the signal can be backreferenced to determine if the shunt or main aspect is off

 ## Back-referencing
 Sometimes we get more than one bit of information for one piece of equipment.
 This applies to other equipment types